Al1002/cob/docs/INTRODUCTION.md

 Finaly, using the docker api, an image is assembled, a container is made from that image, and its ran.
 The image and container are deleted and the stdout (i.e. where print() writes to) from the container is returned.

+2. User
+Currently there is no user interface.
+There exists a folder `user` which contains example python code to make requests and test the main app.
 Adendum:

 In future, the results will instead be saved to a DB rather than having to wait for the HTTP response.